Can You Donate Eggs With an IUD or Nexplanon?

 Who pays for the IUD or Nexplanon removal?

 Device removal is covered as part of the donor’s medical expenses.
 Lucina covers all medical and travel costs for approved donors.
-Your coordinator will confirm the specifics for your situation and arrange removal through an appropriate provider.
+Your coordinator will confirm the specifics and arrange removal through an appropriate provider.

 How long after IUD removal can I start donating eggs?

-It depends on the device.
-Hormonal IUDs typically require 1–2 natural cycles after removal.
-Nexplanon may require 2–3 cycles due to its systemic hormonal effect.
-Copper IUDs typically need just 1 cycle since there’s no hormone to clear.
-Your coordinator will confirm the timeline for your specific device.
+To donate eggs with an IUD removed, the timeline depends on the device: hormonal IUDs typically require 1–2 natural cycles, Nexplanon 2–3 cycles due to its systemic effect, and copper IUDs just 1 cycle since there’s no hormone to clear.
+Your coordinator will confirm the specific timeline.

 Will I need to use a different birth control method after removal?

 During the waiting period between removal and your stimulation cycle, yes.
 You’ll need a non-hormonal method such as condoms.
 Hormonal contraceptives during this period would defeat the purpose of waiting for a natural cycle to establish.
-Your coordinator will advise on what’s appropriate for your specific situation.
+Your coordinator will advise on what’s appropriate.

 Does having a copper IUD affect my egg quality?

 No. The copper IUD’s mechanism is localised to the uterus and doesn’t affect the ovaries or egg quality.
-Once removed and your natural cycle confirms normal ovarian function, a history of copper IUD use has no bearing on egg quality or donation outcomes.
+Once removed and your natural cycle confirms normal ovarian function, a history of copper IUD use has no bearing on donation outcomes.

 Julianna Nikolic